JolietCyborgs4241/cyborg_sensing/hardware/status-display/README.md

         * Can get gerber files after placing an order
         * Only runs under Windows
 * PDF exports of both of the above
-* This is a 100% hardware device which will be driven off of a Raspberry Pi so any software to drive it will live there and not in this directory

 ## Hardware Overview
 ### What's it for?